 Once you input all of the necessary information into the calculator you'll be able to see the results right away and figure out if putting a lump sum toward your mortgage will be worth it in terms of savings.
 Usually a lump sum payment will go toward your principal more so than interest, which will help you pay down your loan faster than just making general repayments.

-Susan just inherited some money unexpectedly.
-Since she is looking for a responsible way to use her new-found money she decides to take some of it and pay a lump sum toward her mortgage.
-She knows that by doing this she’ll save some money on the interest rate of her loan and take some time off her loan term.
+Susan just inherited $10,000 unexpectedly.
+She decides to pay it as a lump sum toward her mortgage.
 In order to figure out exactly what a lump sum will do for her mortgage she uses a lump sum calculator.

-Susan then has to input her lump sum information.
-She is looking to put down $10,000 and has had her mortgage for two years.
-According to the calculator, Susan has been making monthly payments of $2,063.66 a month and has a remaining balance of $282,571 after two years.
-If she were to put a lump sum of $10,000 toward her loan she'll save $16,141 on interest and take a year off her loan.
+Susan then inputs her lump sum information.
+She is looking to put down $10,000 and has already had her mortgage for 2 years.
+If she were to put a lump sum of $10,000 toward her loan, she'll save $12,654 in interest and take 1 year and 5 months off her loan.

 Her monthly repayments are currently $1,265.
 This means Susan won't have to pay her mortgage repayment for 17 months, which is $21,505 in total, back in her pocket.
 Not a bad return for a $10,000 lump sum payment!